ibm-cloud-docs/openwhisk/prep.md

 You can create Actions by using Golang.

 Use a single file for quick testing or development purposes.
 For production apps, pre-compile your Go actions into an executable file for better performance.
-To deploy actions made up of multiple source files and including third party libraries, package them as zip file and deploy the zip file.
-When deploying a zip file specify the runtime using the kind parameter (`--kind=go:1.15`)
+To deploy actions made up of multiple source files and including third party libraries, package them as compressed file and deploy the file.
+When deploying a compressed file, specify the runtime by using the `kind` parameter (`--kind=go:1.15`)
 {: shortdesc}

 Although you can create a compressed file on any Go platform by cross-compiling with `GOOS=Linux` and `GOARCH=amd64`, use the pre-compilation feature that is embedded in the runtime container image(`docker run -i openwhisk/action-golang-v1.15:nightly ...`).
 You can package [multiple source files](#prep_go_multi_packages) or [vendor libraries](#prep_go_external_libraries).